 May take weeks to ship

-Homary's Mular Desk has three drawers on one side.
-The generously sized pull-outs provide plenty of space to stash your pens, papers, files, batteries, cords, and other essentials.
-Not only that but the drawers can be placed on either side.
+Desk drawers are an integral part of any workstation, allowing you to stash essentials (and non-essentials) out of sight.
+If you're looking to upgrade your desk in this department, Homary's Mular Desk is a great option.
+This desk has three drawers on one side, with generously sized pull-outs that provide plenty of space to stash your pens, papers, files, batteries, cords, and other necessities.
+For extra versatility, the drawers can be placed on either side of the desk, so you can customize the piece to your space.

-Though we wish this desk came in more colors, we love the rounded corners and hyper-modern flair.
+In terms of design, this option delivers with rounded corners and a hyper-modern flair.
+Though we wish this desk came in more colors, it's available in two widths—47 or 63 inches.
+We love the rounded corners and hyper-modern flair.
 It's available in two widths, 47 or 63 inches.
 Just a heads-up, it might take weeks to ship, depending on the size you get.
 And while the larger one is pricey, the Mular is backed by a three-year warranty.

 Simple and versatile